FaderVader/LogParser/readme.md

 `client ax82017` will limit results to be only from client AX82017.

-`startend SendEvent DaletService Waiting, SendEvent DaletService Success` will search for a pattern where a line contains the first set of words, and a later line must match the second set of words.
+`startend SendEvent DaletService Waiting, SendEvent DaletService Success` will search for a pattern where a line contains the first set of words, and a later line must match the second set of words. `startend` and `find` are mutually exclusive, so defining one will remove the other from the active query.

+`sort true` will ensure all results are returned sorted ascending according to time.

 `stats 3` will instruct the application to show results as a bottom/top 3, measured by the interval/delta time between first set and second set of startend matches.
 It will also display the average across all hits.

-`get_clients` will either display all clients in current set og log-files, or, if a search has been run, the clients in current result-set.
+`get_clients` will either display all clients in current set of log-files, or, if a search has been run, the clients in current result-set.

 `run`		    Execute the active query \
 `show`		  Display the currently active query \
 `reset` 	   Reset all parameters \
 `help`		  Display help-hints \
 `exit`		  Exit the application

+## Technology ##

+**Trie**

+2 discreet tries are used in LogParser.
+Trie/LogTrie contains pointers to every occurence of any word found in any log-file.
+Trie/SearchTrie is used for keeping track of word-hits when searching for multiple words.

+**LogTrie** uses Terminators for word-boundary demarcation.
+A Terminator defines a reference to the originating client, the date of the logfile, and the line where the match was found.
+The terminator is serialized, and multiple hits are concatenated.

+**SearchTrie** uses same methodology, only the terminators are integers.

+**Binary Search Tree**

+The BST is currently only used for sorting the results according to time.
+We use the In Order traversal of tree-nodes to acquire the sorted set.

+**eDSL**

+`Shell` invokes `QueryParser` via JSON data-sets.
+The JSON is built by `Shell` when the user request to run a search.
+The `Shell` uses a set of commands and associated arguments to assemble the query.